catalystcalifornia/fresnoripa/README.md

 ## About The Project

-This report combines data analysis of San Diego Police Department (“SDPD”) patrol activities, video interviews with community members in Southeast San Diego, and public policy research to show how SDPD criminalizes community members in Southeast San Diego through gang profiling.
-Gang profiling is a practice through which SDPD–and law enforcement agencies throughout California–document people of color as gang members and place their identities in gang databases.
-The report unpacks how gang profiling in Southeast San Diego inflicts devastating racially biased harms, undermines community safety, and wastes tremendous public dollars.
-This GitHub repository includes access to our methodology and scripts to analyze the data and test for racial bias in SDPD's gang profiling activity.
+This report combines data analysis of Fresno Police Department (“Fresno PD”) patrol activities, quotes and qualitative data from community members in Fresno, and public policy research to show how Fresno PD  criminalizes community members through traffic stops and other harmful policing practices.
+The report unpacks how Fresno PD predominantly conducts traffic stops, and uses traffic stops as a means of profiling and disproportionately harming BIPOC communities.
+The harms Fresno PD inflicts on BIPOC communities are both physically and emotionally traumatizing, as well as financially damaging in the form of ticketing and citations.
+Fresno PD's racially biased stop practices undermine community safety and waste tremendous public dollars.
+Their police activities are in opposition to how Fresno residents define safety for their communities, which prioritizes investments in built environment improvements, programming for youth and mental health and housing services.
+Detailed information on how community residents define safety and how resources can be reallocated to make real improvements to community safety can be found in the report.

+This GitHub repository includes access to our methodology and scripts to analyze the data and test for racial bias in Fresno PD's profiling activity.
 The repository does not include access to the data tables used for analysis.
 We pull tables from our private PostgreSQL database.
 The database is accessible only by our Research & Data Analysis team.
-The original Racial and Identity Profiling Act (“RIPA”) data used for this project can be accessed via San Diego's Open Data portal.
-For access to the community stories gathered as a part of this project, please visit the report page.
+The original Racial and Identity Profiling Act (“RIPA”) data used for this project can be accessed via the [California Department of Justice Open Data Portal](https://openjustice.doj.ca.gov/data).
+For access to the qualitative community data gathered as a part of this project, please visit the report page.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Acknowledgements

 Catalyst California completed this research project in collaboration with Fresno Building Healthy Communities (“FBHC”).
 It was guided by invaluable input from FBHC’s coalition partners and community members.
 Their perspectives and lived experiences are the driving force behind the data.

 The following individuals contributed to the data analysis and visualizations that show in up in the report: